Ken Griffey Jr.: Personal life

-The Griffey family resides in Winter Garden, Florida, where Ken Griffey Sr. is also a resident.
+The Griffey family resides in Windermere, Florida, where Ken Griffey Sr. also lives.

 Griffey was named an American Public Diplomacy Envoy by Secretary of State Condoleezza Rice on November 18, 2008.

 Griffey has a private pilot certificate and owns a Cirrus SR22.

+Since 2015, Griffey has worked as a sports photographer, and has been credentialed to shoot MLB, MLS, NFL, and IndyCar events and the 2025 Masters Tournament.

 The video game MLB The Show 17 includes Griffey as the cover athlete for the American version of the game.

 The Griffey family joined as a minority owner in the Seattle Sounders FC on November 17, 2020.

+On May 26, 2024, Griffey drove the pace car for the Indianapolis 500.

 Suicide attempt

 In January 1988, Griffey attempted suicide by swallowing 277 aspirin pills but wound up in intensive care at Providence Hospital in Mount Airy, Ohio.
-Griffey Jr. cited arguments with his father, Ken Griffey Sr., depression, and anger as reasons for his attempted suicide.
-On his failed attempt, Griffey Jr. stated, "It seemed like everyone was yelling at me in baseball, then I came home and everyone was yelling at me there.
+Griffey Jr. cited arguments with his father, depression, and anger as reasons for his attempted suicide.
+On his failed attempt, he said, "It seemed like everyone was yelling at me in baseball, then I came home and everyone was yelling at me there.
 I got depressed.
 I got angry.
 I didn't want to live."
 He stated that he had also previously contemplated taking his own life, but he had not acted on it until this incident.
 After Griffey swallowed the aspirin, his girlfriend's mother drove him to the hospital.
 While in intensive care, he ripped the IV from his arm in order to stop an argument between him and his father.
-Both Griffey Jr. and his father stated that the incident changed their relationship, and since then, there has been better understanding for both of them.
+Both Griffey and his father stated that the incident changed their relationship, and since then, there has been better understanding for both of them.